 Hired before July 1, 2010: you must have three years of service in two or more Minnesota public retirement plans (Judges and Legislators Plans require more), with a minimum of six months of service in each plan.
 You must start receiving retirement benefits from all of the plans within one year of each other.

-Hired July 1, 2010 or after: you must have five years of service in two or more Minnesota public retirement plans (Judges and Legislators Plans require more) with a minimum of six months of service with each plan.
+Hired July 1, 2010 or after: you must have five years of service in two or more Minnesota public retirement plans with a minimum of six months of service with each plan.
 You must start receiving retirement benefits from all of the plans within one year of each other.
+Exceptions: Correctional Plan has a graded vesting schedule.
+The Judges and Legislators Plan require more service to be eligible for a CSA).

-Paul has seven years of Minnesota public employment.
-He worked two years for a Minnesota county.
-His position was covered by PERA and five years for the State of Minnesota.
-His position was covered under the MSRS General Employees Retirement Plan.
+Let's say you have seven years of Minnesota public employment.
+You worked two years for a Minnesota county during which time you were covered by PERA.
+Five years of service was with the State of Minnesota, during which time you were covered under the MSRS General Employees Retirement Plan.

-To calculate his retirement benefit, both MSRS and PERA will use the same five-high salary.
-We review salary from his entire 7-year public employment to determine the 60 month period with the highest average salary.
+To calculate the retirement benefit, both MSRS and PERA use the same five-high salary.
+We review salary from your entire seven-year public employment to determine the 60 month period with the highest average salary.

-In retirement, he will receive two monthly benefit payments: one from PERA representing his two years of service and one from MSRS for his five years of service.
+In retirement, you will receive two monthly benefit payments: one from PERA representing two years of service and one from MSRS representing the five years of state service.